NobleMajo/codec/system/readme.md

 ## Software
 No software should be installed in the `/codec` folder.
-Software should be installed either through the `/codec/.codec/boot.sh` bash script or through a codec module.
+Software should be installed either through the `/codec/.codec/boot.sh` bash script or through a codec Mod.
-Codec modules are explained in [Modules](#Modules) below.
+Codec Mods are explained in [Mods](#mods) below.

 ## Data
 Any software data such as databases, configurations and custom-source-code should be stored somewhere in the `/codec` directory.